erSubhashThapa/100daysofcode/r1-log.md

   ![screenshot](log_imgs/debuggerscope_unidentified_2_21.png)

   In my example I'm within a function, but to be clear, I got the same results when I pause outside of a function.
 Is this because the debugger creates its own block scopes at each line in the console?
+But why would it work if not pause?

 **Thoughts and Feelings:** Moving around every fifteen minutes is helping my back.
 I coded inside the rv for the full 2 hours to avoud eye strain.